 Books are vehicles for promoting liberty, for shedding light on darkness.
 They help we, the citizens of our country, sort out issues related to this messy, fragmented, exercise we know as politics and faithful civic engagement.
 In a time when many of us are distracted by clickbait and popular opinion, books still have a tremendous impact.
 Here's to reading—widely, thoughtfully, carefully, deeply.

-Jeff Crosby is the publisher at InterVarsity Press, where he has worked since 1998.
+Jeff Crosby served as publisher of InterVarsity Press from 2016-2021 after more than twenty total years at IVP.
+He is now the president and CEO of the Evangelical Christian Publishers Association (ECPA).
 His writing has appeared in Conversations Journal, Books and Culture online, The Living Lutheran, Urban Faith, Crux, and many other journals and magazines.
-He is the editor and compiler of "Days of Grace Through the Year," a collection of meditations drawn from the writings of Lewis B. Smedes, and is also the chairman of the board of the Evangelical Christian Publishers Association (ECPA).
+He is the editor and compiler of "Days of Grace Through the Year," a collection of meditations drawn from the writings of Lewis B. Smedes.